janparttimaa/apple-devices/README.md

 ![Screenshot](/img/img%206.png)

 ## Deploy prepared script to specific devices via Configuration Manager as an application
+> [!NOTE]
+> Deploy script as "Required" so it will be automatically installed to device and their users.
+>
 For this example, we will deploy the script to specific devices at fictional company XYZ uisng Configuration Manager.
 Needed settings that needs to be configured are following:

 ![Screenshot](/img/img%207.png)